andresfelipelunac/PeopleDectectionCountingSys/README.md

 For more information about software pre-requisites, remit to the file "Installation Pre-requisites"

 # Contributors
-The following project was made by:
+The following project was made by the following students of Pontificia Universidad Javeriana:
 - Andrés Felipe Luna Camacho
 - Nicolás Esteban Rodriguez Menjura